Home » Course Review

 Consider playing the middle, white tees at a more manageable 6,500

 The Prince clubhouse, about a 10-minute drive from the St. Regis Princeville Resort, is separate from the Makai facility.
 It includes a full locker room, fitness center and spa, pro shop and a restaurant that serves lunch.
 Green fees provide access to the spa, so take advantage.
-Treatments are also available, and the club offers a "Tease for Two" package that includes 18 holes, a massage, spa access and a welcome gift.

-Brandon TuckerBrandon Tucker, Senior Writer
+Brandon TuckerBrandon Tucker, Managing Editor

 Reader Comments / Reviews Leave a comment